Columbus Medical Malpractice Lawyers

 If you have been the victim of malpractice, you should not be expected to foot the bill or any costs related to medical negligence.
 A lawyer can help you fight for compensation related to economic losses, non-economic losses, as well as punitive damages.

-The attorneys at Rinehardt Law Firm have gone up against hospitals and negligent doctors and won.
+The attorneys at Rinehardt Injury Attorneys have gone up against hospitals and negligent doctors and won.
 Not only have we won financial awards for our clients exceeding 5 million dollars, but we care about the well-being of our clients.
 We know that being hurt by a healthcare provider can feel like a betrayal, and we fight to be a strong support system for those who need it most.

 Our skilled legal team of John Rinehardt, Hillary Rinehardt, and Melanie Fahey work on behalf of Ohioans, making sure that they are empowered through what is often a discouraging situation.
 All three of our attorneys have a specific skill set that they put to work for the benefit of injury victims.